microsoft/pxt/docs/writing-docs/snippets.md

 ## Code Cards (docs only)

-On docs pages, there are a number of different ways to render code cards.
+In the **docs** pages, there are a number of different ways to render code cards.

 | **Snippet**            | **Tutorial** | **Docs Page** | **Sim (Docs)** |
 |--------------------|:--------:|:---------:|:----------------:|